BlazinSan/MedRecordKeeper/README.md

 # Medical_Records_Keeping
-A medical record-keeping program intended for healthcare authorities such as hospitals, clinics, etc..
+A medical record-keeping program intended for healthcare authorities usage such as hospitals, clinics, etc..